whg-training/statistics-course/Genes/practicals/Genes across species/What_gene_annotation_data_looks_like.md

 The data we'll process is in a format called GFF.
 It has a specification that you can [read here](https://m.ensembl.org/info/website/upload/gff3.html).

 Now is a good time to go and look at some of this data.
-You could download annotations from the links above.
-To make it easy to take a look, I've also pasted the top 1000 lines of a human gene annotation file in the file `gencode.v38.annotation.head.gff` (this is from the [GENCODE project](https://www.gencodegenes.org)] which curates human and mouse genes).
-And also the first 1000 lines of a *P.falciparum* gene annotation file in `PlasmoDB-54_Pfalciparum3D7.head.gff` (from [PlasmoDB](https://plasmodb.org) in this folder.
+You could download annotations from [Ensembl](http://ftp.ensembl.org/pub/current_gff3/) for example.
+To make it easy to take a look, I've pasted the top 1000 lines of a human gene annotation file in the file `gencode.v38.annotation.head.gff`.
+This comes from the [GENCODE project](https://www.gencodegenes.org)], which is a project that curates human and mouse genes).
+And there are also the first 1000 lines of a *P.falciparum* gene annotation file in `PlasmoDB-54_Pfalciparum3D7.head.gff` (from [PlasmoDB](https://plasmodb.org) in this folder.
 They look a bit like this:

     ##gff-version 3
     #description: evidence-based annotation of the human genome (GRCh38), version 38 (Ensembl 104)